 Every now and again, something pops through my news stream suggesting that the House of Lords is undemocratic, and that we should be looking to elect it.
-This is a dangerous idea.
+This is a very bad, and dangerous idea.

-The big problem is it gives too much power to those who provde the information we use to vote, i.e. those who own the newspapers and other media.
+The problem with an elected House of Lords is it gives too much power to those who provde the information we use to vote, i.e. those who own the newspapers and other media.
 It's not just that we might be fooled when voting, but that politicians will then do "political favours" for media owners, in the hope that means they'll get favourable coverage.

 The question becomes, can we create a more effective second chamber, which doesn't pander to the heriditary peers and entitled of the historic establishment, but which also doesn't put our entire parliamentary system into the hands of the super rich media moguls?

 The job of the House of Lords is not to create new legislation.
 It is to scrutinze legislation created by the House of Commons, and ensure it's fit for purpose.
 As such, what we want in the House of Lords, is not simply a popularity contest as we get for the Commons, but a wide variety of different mindsets who can offer many different meaningful perspectives on how new legislation is going to effect society, and how that legislation can be made to work effectively.

 In this new plan for selecting the House of Lords, groups which represent a suitable subsection of society would be allocated a seat, or seats in the House of Lords to fill.